 Geoprocessing is a fundamental part of GIS operations.
-Geoprocessing provides GIS users with data analysis, data management, and data conversion tools.
+Geoprocessing provides data analysis, data management, and data conversion tools.
 A geoprocessing service is a collection of geoprocessing tools published to a server site to perform tasks necessary for manipulating and analyzing geographic information across a wide range of disciplines.

 A geoprocessing service can contain one or more tools that use input data entered in a client application, process it, and return output in the form of features, maps, reports, or files.
 These tools are first authored and run in ArcGIS Pro, typically as custom model or script tools, before being shared to a server.

-Because a geoprocessing service can reference any geoprocessing tool, it can be used for a myriad of things including the following:
+Because a geoprocessing service can reference any geoprocessing tool, it can be used for many things including the following examples:

-- Geocode an address and feed into a permitting application for a home renovation system
+- Geocode an address and use that in a permitting application for a home renovation system.

 If you are connected to the ArcGIS Server, you can access and use the geoprocessing service.
 You can make a connection to the server site and access and use the service directly.